single-spa/single-spa.js.org/blog/2024-03-15-top-5-microfrontend-hosting-solutions.md

 # Top 5 Microfrontend Hosting Solutions

-Growing rapidly in recent years, microfrontends have become a critical solution for large software organizations.
-The hosting of microfrontends has become a complicated, but crucial, aspect of scaling software organizations.
+With rapid growth in recent years, microfrontends have become a popular solution with many companies, from large software organizations to small independent dev teams.
+Microfrontend hosting can get complicated quickly but it is a crucial aspect of scaling software organizations' development cycle.
 Whether companies are using single-spa, module federation, or any other microfrontends tools, the management of CI/CD pipelines, deployments, CDNs, and service discovery is something all companies will have to solve.

 So what’s the most effective solution?
 Because microfrontend hosting is a relatively new space, most companies have a hard time knowing where to start.
 Fortunately, there are very good options out there, and unless you have a good reason to, you don’t have to build it out yourself.
 Here you’ll find a list of the best hosting solutions and the important factors you’ll need to consider to make the decision.